How a construction company saves time and money with photovoltaics, cold storage facilities, drying halls and heat pumps – Image: Xpert.Digital

 Scope 2 emissions

-These refer to indirect emissions caused by the consumption of purchased electricity, heat and/or steam.
-Although these forms of energy are not directly generated in the company's operations, they are still necessary for its activities and therefore contribute to the overall carbon footprint.
+These refer to indirect emissions resulting from the consumption of purchased electricity, heat, and/or steam.
+Although these forms of energy are not directly generated within the company's operations, they are nevertheless necessary for its activities and therefore contribute to the overall carbon footprint.

 Scope 3 emissions

-This category includes all other indirect emissions not covered by Scope 2.
+This category encompasses all other indirect emissions not covered by Scope 2.
 They arise along the entire value chain of the company, both upstream and downstream.
-These include, for example, emissions from the production of purchased materials, services, business travel, employee commuting, waste disposal and even the use and end of life of products sold.
+Examples include emissions from the production of purchased materials, services, business travel, employee commuting, waste disposal, and even the use and end-of-life of sold products.

-Together with direct emissions (Scope 1), these three “scopes” form the entire picture of a company’s carbon footprint.
-Companies committed to reducing their carbon emissions should consider all three areas.
+Together with direct emissions (Scope 1), these three “scopes” form the complete picture of a company’s carbon footprint.
+Companies committed to reducing their CO2 emissions should consider all three areas.

 Expert advice on energy-efficient renovation and new construction with Xpert.Plus